-The attorneys at Hankin Patent Law handle all aspects of patent prosecution, from the initial review of similar products to final appeals, when necessary.
-If you are considering filing for a patent, contact us to schedule a consultation.
+The Registered Patent Attorneys at Hankin Patent Law, APC handle all aspects of patent prosecution, from initial review of public disclosures and similar products to final appeals, when necessary.
+If you are considering filing a patent application, contact us to schedule a consultation.
 We can take a look at your invention, explain to you your options for moving forward, and make recommendations as to what might be the most efficient, most expedient, or most thorough way, depending on the goals you have.

 We have close and long-standing relationships with patent attorneys in most other countries throughout the world.
 If you need or want to obtain a patent in any country outside the United States, Hankin Patent Law can interface on your behalf with attorneys in those countries to provide you with the broadest and best possible protection.

-Marc E. Hankin is a registered patent lawyer.
-He takes a proactive approach to protecting clients’ inventions, and when necessary, constructing solid patent defenses.
-Through the use of an Intellectual Property audit, Hankin Patent Law is able to flag unprotected technological advantages and to warn of potential patent discrepancies before they become problems.
+Marc E. Hankin is a Registered Patent Attorney.
+He takes a proactive approach to protecting his clients’ inventions, and when necessary, constructing solid patent defenses.
+Through the use of an Intellectual Property audit, Hankin Patent Law is able to flag unprotected technological advantages and to warn of potential discrepancies before they become problems.